Railway accidents in Victoria: Werribee, 1995

 On 2 September 1995, a Melbourne to Warrnambool train derailed at Werribee.
 A motorist driving next to the track was killed when a stanchion crushed her car.
 The derailed train had carried the stanchion 30 metres to the railway crossing where it fell on the car as it waited behind a boom gate.
 Six passengers on the train were taken to hospital where they were treated for shock and minor injuries.

 Diamond Creek, 1996

 On 27 October 1996, a teenager who was throwing rocks at passing trains was struck by a train and killed near Diamond Creek station.

 Northcote, 1996

 On 10 December 1996, a man was killed when his car was sandwiched between two suburban trains at the Clarke Street, Northcote level crossing, near Merri Station.
 It was understood that the man drove onto the level crossing before his car was struck.

 Woodend, 1997

-On 2 January an elderly couple was killed when their car was struck by a car at the Woodend-Trentham Road level crossing in Woodend.
+On 2 January an elderly couple was killed when their car was struck by a train at the Woodend-Trentham Road level crossing in Woodend.
 Police believed the driver did not see the train when they stopped on the tracks.